CharafouddineAhmed/homebridge-sharp-aquos/README.md

-# homebridge-onkyo-avr
+# homebridge-sharp-aquos
-Homebridge module for Onkyo AVRs (tested on TX-NR609 and TX-8050)
+Homebridge module for Sharp Aquos

 # Description

-Onkyo AVR module, works in principle.
+Forked from Onkyo AVR module, works in principle.

 Ensure that the onkyo is controllable using for instance IOS apps like OnkyoRemote3.